← Back to Blog

 The key to making all of these work is specificity.
 The more context you give Claude about your role, your goals, and your constraints, the more useful its output will be.
 Treat it like a smart colleague who just started — they need context before they can help effectively.

-To get the most out of Claude prompts at scale, consider pairing Claude with an automation layer.
-Make.com lets you trigger Claude prompts automatically based on calendar events, new emails, or Slack messages — so your morning briefing, for example, can arrive in your inbox every day at 7am without you lifting a finger.
-For writing-specific workflows, Jasper offers deep Claude integration with brand voice controls that are useful if you're creating content at volume.
+Once you've validated a prompt in your daily workflow, the next step is automating it.
+Make.com lets you trigger Claude prompts automatically based on calendar events, new emails, or Slack messages — so your morning briefing arrives in your inbox every day at 7am without you lifting a finger.
+For writing-specific workflows, Jasper AI offers deep integration with brand voice controls that are useful if you're creating content at volume.
+And if you want to connect Claude to your project management tools, Notion AI lets you run AI commands directly inside your workspace without switching tabs.